survivejs/react-book/deploying-applications.md

   }
 ```

-In `prod` case we’ll make sure `NODE_ENV` PATH variable is set to production.
+In `prod` we’ll make sure `NODE_ENV` PATH variable is set to production.
 This way the libraries we are using can use whatever optimizations they might have in store.
 For instance in case of React this would disable certain checks and improve performance.
 The `-p` argument puts Webpack in production mode where it does its optimizations, like minification.

 We can achieve the same effect in our production configuration like this in case we want to simplify our `scripts` configuration: